meritlabs/lightwallet-stack/packages/merit-node/docs/scaffold.md

 # Scaffold
-A collection of functions for creating, managing, starting, stopping and interacting with a Bitcore node.
+A collection of functions for creating, managing, starting, stopping and interacting with a Merit node.

 ## Install
 This function will add a service to a node by installing the necessary dependencies and modifying the `merit-node.json` configuration.